Georgia’s families with young children have been struggling to access child care, health care, and basic necessities.

 Ensure stable health coverage for young children and parents

-Enact multi-year continuous Medicaid eligibility for children from birth through age five
+Enact multi-year continuous Medicaid eligibility for children from birth through age three

-The first years of life represent a period of rapid growth.
+The first years of life represent a period of rapid physical and cognitive growth.
 Early identification of developmental delays during this period is critical for remediating potential concerns, and regular visits to the pediatrician support children’s lifelong health.

 Invest in maternal and child health